ironhack-labs/lab-javascript-advanced-algorithms/README.md

 ### First iteration

-The first abstract data type we are going to build is the `Stack`.
-You have to create the requested methods in the `/src/StackDataStructure.js` file.
+The first abstract data type we are going to build is the `queue`.
+You have to create the requested methods in the `/src/QueueDataStructure.js` file.

-Remember that `Stack` is a LIFO (Last-in First-out) structure.
+Remember that `queue` is a LIFO (Last-in First-out) structure.
 So you have to add the right methods to add elements to the structure, and it also should has the necessary methods to remove elements from it.
 When you take an element, it should be the last one we inserted.

-We should also be careful with Stack Overflow (yes, like the website), and Stack Underflow:
+We should also be careful with queue Overflow (yes, like the website), and queue Underflow:

-- Stack Overflow occurs when we try to add an element into an stack that is already full.
+- queue Overflow occurs when we try to add an element into an queue that is already full.
-- Stack Underflow occurs when we try to get an element from an empty stack.
+- queue Underflow occurs when we try to get an element from an empty queue.

-So we will also need to have two methods, one to check if we can add new elements to the stack (to avoid the stack overflow), and another one to check if we can take an element from the stack (to avoid the stack underflow).
+So we will also need to have two methods, one to check if we can add new elements to the queue (to avoid the queue overflow), and another one to check if we can take an element from the queue (to avoid the queue underflow).

 If you satisfy the set of tests, you will get a solution with all the necessary implementations :)